nateedwick/CANETE_PA3/README.md

 ## Problems and Solutions

 ### 1. Data Loading and Display Problem
-- **Goal:** Load the provided .csv file into a Pandas DataFrame and display the first five and last five rows.
+- **Goal:** Using knowledge obtained from the experiment and demonstrations, load the provided .csv file into a Pandas DataFrame and display the first five and last five rows.

 - **Code:**  Import the Pandas library and use the pd.read_csv() function to load the CSV file into a DataFrame named cars.
 To display the first five rows, call the .head() method, and to display the last five rows, call the .tail() method.
   ```python